Job Board

 5 Tips For Starting Your Own Pilates Class

 You will have taught friends and family, practised on neighbours and anyone who would listen to you.
-Now that you’ve qualified, the scary reality of actually starting your own class dawns.
+Now that you’ve qualified, the reality of actually starting your own class dawns.
 So what do you do?

 Find A Venue

-The venue needs to be in an appropriate area, not too expensive to hire, not too cold, clean, quiet, preferably with parking and depending on the group, tea and coffee making facilities are a bonus.
+The venue needs to be in an appropriate area, clean, quiet, preferably with parking, not too expensive to hire, not too cold, and, depending on the group, tea and coffee making facilities are a bonus.
 There’s nothing worse than trying to do a Swan Dive without wanting to put your arms on the cold floor with a half-eaten custard cream next to you from yesterday’s playgroup.
 Some halls will give you a set of keys and others will arrange for someone to let you in each week.
 Some halls will require cash payments and others will want a cheque or bank transfer.
 Regardless of the method of payment, ensure you get a receipt for your books as your accountant will need this.

 Chances are that if you find an appropriate venue, there will already be a Pilates class using it.
 In this situation, it’s best to speak to the instructor and explain that you’re looking to start a new class and that you aren’t trying to steal their clients.